awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_2_Cost_and_Usage_Governance/_index.md

 - Nathan Besh, Cost Lead Well-Architected

 ## Contributor
-- Cy Hopkins, Enterprise Solutions Architect
+- Cy Hopkins, Sr. Solutions Architect

 ## Feedback
 If you wish to provide feedback on this lab, there is an error, or you want to make a suggestion, please email: costoptimization@amazon.com